The Time Value Of Our Home

 Click here to read the full article.

 For your reference, I've put together a PDF document of a standard property search on Rightmove showing the search results, by way of an example.
 The search results include the price history for each listing where available.
-From the document, you will notice examples of properties that have become stagnant and grown stale on the market, with many having had a price reduction or successive price reductions!
+From the document, you will notice examples of properties that have become stagnant and grown stale on the market, with many having had a price reduction or even successive price reductions!
 Many of those properties remain on the market as a result of overly ambitious pricing or overpricing.
 Click here to open the PDF document.

-If we are able to appreciate the time value of our home on the market, then we will be at least one step ahead of the competition in recognising why it’s so important to price our home correctly from the outset!
-We stand a far better chance of achieving the best price if we choose to harness the buyer activity spike and its peak and take full advantage of the window of opportunity presented to us during the hot period.
+If we are able to appreciate the time value of our home on the market, then we will be at least one step ahead of most of the competition in recognising why it’s so important to price our home correctly from the outset!
+We stand a far better chance of achieving the best price if we choose to harness the buyer activity spike and its peak and take full advantage of the window of opportunity presented to us during the all-important hot period.
 This also means that we stand a far better chance of achieving the best price sooner during the early stage of our home’s marketing!

-Remember, competition between buyers drives up the price, whereas time on the market drives it down!
+Competition between buyers drives up the price, whereas time on the market drives it down!

-Ultimately, our decision to price correctly from the outset versus to price overly ambitiously from the outset comes down to whether we want to sell for the best price during the early stage, or wait and end up selling for a lower price later down the line!
+Ultimately, in deciding the pricing approach we want to take when putting our home on the market - an important question we need to ask ourselves is: do we want to sell our home for the best price sooner (particularly during the early stage), or wait and end up selling it for a (perhaps considerably) lower price later down the line!

 Getting in touch with me